A short acronym, PCOS,

 Polycystic Ovary Syndrome

-What may it be?
-Let’s take it for granted… if we get a medical diagnosis of Polycystic Ovary Syndrome, we don’t know if we must feel relieved or start to worry about that.
+Let’s take it for granted… if we get a medical diagnosis of Polycystic Ovary Syndrome, we don’t know if we must feel relieved or start to worry.

-Of course, the doctor or gynecologist might have told us about some kinds of therapy (birth control pill, treatments to control the male sex hormones, treatment against insulin resistance), but he must have told you must cut out sugar, get exercise, lose weight, in a few word you will have to change your lifestyle.
+Of course, the doctor or gynecologist might have told us about some kinds of therapy (birth control pill? treatments to control the male sex hormones? treatment against insulin resistance?), but he must have told something like that: “Do exercise”, “Lose weight”, in a few words… change your lifestyle.

-Unfortunately, there are no wizards or magical potions; there are no easy and fast ways to manage and get rid of PCOS.
+Unfortunately, there are no wizards or magical portions; there are no easy and fast ways to manage and get rid of PCOS.
 You can’t forget having it as well.
-But you can easily understand that you need to make some changes in your life and that they may be decisive to improve your health and to cope with the symptoms of the syndrome.
+But you can easily understand why you do need to make some changes in your life.

-So here it is, the Lotus Flower PCOS, a name which originates from a very beautiful flower, the flower of the grace, of the fecundity, of the fertility.
+Why this name?
+Because the lotus flower is the flower of the grace, of the fertility.
 It grows in wet areas and it has its roots deep in the marsh, nonetheless it succeeds in keeping itself clean and tidy.
-It blooms in magnificent flower of a breath-taking beauty.
-Just like that, let’s try to shed some light on the topic.
-In a marsh of (misleading) information which may grow and breed confusion and uncertainty, let’s find some serenity and awareness with objective simple and clear information.
+Just like that our team at Lotus Flower PCOS want to give all the information which may be useful to spread awareness about PCOS, and to shed some light on it.
+In a marsh of (misleading) information which may grow and breed confusion and uncertainty, let’s find some serenity and awareness with some objective simple and clear information.

 What are you going to find in this blog?
 Information, news, our experts’ advice about several sides of the life: nutrition, fitness, emotions, tailored recipes, but also skin care, and advice about style and fashion.
 You may contact us, make questions, tell us about your own experience.